This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 Trip Planning

 You’ve picked up the motorhome and packed all your stuff.
 Now what?
-You may be tempted to try and squeeze in lot of miles, especially if you’re going abroad, but remember that motorhome life is a much about the journey as the destination.
+You may be tempted to try and squeeze in lot of miles, especially if you’re going abroad, but remember that motorhome life is as much about the journey as the destination.

 Why not plan a route that allows for stops as you travel, so you can explore some of the countries you’re travelling through?

-There’s lots of useful tips and information in our guide to planning a motorhome trip, including a helpful list of resources to help you find sites and free camping spots.
+There are lots of useful tips and information in our guide to planning a motorhome trip, including a helpful list of resources to help you find sites and free camping spots.

-Unless the motorhome hire company can provide a sat nav that can be configured to the motorhomes size and weight, download a navigation app that can take this into account when mapping your route.
+Unless the motorhome hire company can provide a sat nav that can be configured to the motorhome’s size and weight, download a navigation app that can take this into account when mapping your route.

 If you’re motorhome travelling in summer, you’ll need to book sites in advance.
 Outside of these times, you’ll be able to arrive on spec and get a pitch.